paven/BitcoinHorizon/steps.md

 # later

+- [ ] Show count down counter.
+- [ ] Refactor: merge guess and price, use js fetcher instead of calling the price component in other parts of code.

 - [ ] Implement user authentication and session persistence
   - [ ] Create authentication UI in auth-section
   - [ ] Implement authentication flow